tgebhart/tgebhart.github.io/_pages/research.md

 <div class="caption">
 </div>

-Social sciences like Economics and Sociology of Science are frequently faced with processes defined on networks.
+Computational social sciences like Economics or Sociology of Science frequently model their sociological systems of using network-theoretic tools.
 For example, production shocks to sectors of the economy may be approximated by the topology of the network of producer-supplier relationships.
-The propagation of beliefs in a community is often modeled as a form of heat diffusion across the community's social network.
+The propagation of knowledge in a community is often modeled as an abstract form diffusion across the community's social network.
 Metrics of scientific and technological disruption are derived from the network of citations among scientific articles.
 Many models of social phenomena have a network structure at their core.
-My research seeks to improve and further expand the breadth of tractable social phenomena.
+My research seeks to improve and further expand the breadth of tractable social phenomena by applying a topological lens.

 <h3>
-Knowledge Strucutres in Deep Learning
+Structured Knowledge in Deep Learning
 </h3>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">